ACCOUNTS RECEIVABLE BILLING AND MONITORING PROCEDURE

 Receipt of Payments

-All accounts receivable payments will be processed through the Accounts Receivable Office in the Administrative Services Building.
+All invoice payments will be processed through the Accounts Receivable Office.

 Payments received by departments that are for an account recorded as a receivable must be forwarded immediately to the Accounts Receivable Office for processing.
 An entry crediting the billing department's accounts receivable account will be posted when the payment is received.
-Invoice payments may be monitored by using system-generated daily payment reports.
+Invoice payments may be monitored by using system-generated daily payment reports through the Business Data Warehouse.

 Corrections to Invoices

 Every effort should be made by the billing department to ensure invoices are correct before they are finalized.
-Any correction/adjustment to the bill amount must be made in writing to the Accounts Receivable Office.
-Notification of invoice change or cancellation must include invoice number, department number, and the customer's name.
-Accounts Receivable will make the necessary correcting accounting entries.
+Any correction/adjustment to the bill amount must be made in writing to the Accounts Receivable Office, by completing the Invoice/Void/Adjust/Write-Off form within PeopleSoft Finance.
+Once approval is received, Accounts Receivable will make the necessary correcting accounting entries.
 These entries will be reflected on the billing department's monthly revenue report and must be included in monthly revenue reconciliations.

 If a receivable is not paid within 30 days, the University's Accounts Receivable Office will send a reminder letter to the customer.
 If the account remains outstanding after 60 days, the Accounts Receivable Office will send a second letter informing the customer of the past due status.
 A third letter will be sent for accounts outstanding 90 days or more informing the customer that if payment is not received within 20 days the account may be placed with a state approved outside collection agency where they may incur collection charges of up to 33 1/3%.
-Letters are system generated and will be sent on all past due accounts unless the item is in dispute.
+Letters are system-generated and will be sent on all past due accounts, unless the item is in dispute or with an outside collection agency.

 The Accounts Receivable Office also sends past due letters on the behalf of Grants and Contracts Administration.
 Letters are sent at the standard interval of 30-60-90 days for non-federal sponsored research projects and an interval of 60-90-120 days for federal projects.
 Collection actions are conducted in accordance with the project agreement and are dependent on the sponsor (customer) and previous payment history.